The Burden Trust

 - inHope: Bristol charity addressing homelessness, hunger, addiction, and poor mental health

-- Wheels Project: Motor vehicle-based education programs for disadvantaged and disaffected teenagers (14-18 years) in Bristol, Bath, and South Gloucestershire, achieving 83% of Year 11 students enrolling in further education colleges
+- Wheels Project: Motor vehicle-based education programmes for disadvantaged and disaffected teenagers (14-18 years) in Bristol, Bath, and South Gloucestershire, helping young people re-engage with education

 - Bristol Hospitality Network: Supporting vulnerable populations